 - 6.1 Membership of Catalyst will be subject to the completion of an application form and require approval of the Membership Committee.
 New members will be subject to a three month probation period and will be required to attend four consecutive meetings prior to lodging their application form.
-Membership will be for a year and renewed annually.

-- 6.2 Catalyst will offer four categories of membership as follows:

-- (a) Individual Membership;

-- (b) Business Membership;

-- (c) Hybrid Membership;

-- (d) Social Enterprise/Charity Membership.

-Annual membership subscription fees will be calculated in accordance with the membership subscriptions as agreed by the Directors from time to time.

-- 6.3 Individual and Business members may attend virtually no more than once per month.
-The Membership Committee has a discretion to allow virtual attendance on a more frequent basis in exceptional circumstances. - 6.4 Prospective members and guests are welcome to attend by prior agreement.
-Guests will be offered a free first visit following which guest attendance will be charged a nominal fee per visit.
-Prospective members are permitted no more than four consecutive guest visits prior to the submission of an application form.
+Membership will be for a year and renewed annually. - 6.2 Catalyst will offer Membership; Annual membership subscription fees will be calculated in accordance with the membership subscriptions as agreed by the Directors from time to time. - 6.3 Prospective members and guests are welcome to attend by prior agreement.
+Guests will be charged a nominal fee per visit.
+Prospective members are permitted no more than four visits prior to the submission of an application form.